Silicon23/mcs-streamlined/README.md

 # This repository is no longer maintained

-This version of the datapack has been committed to the main repository [here](https://github.com/Silicon23/MoreChineseStructures/commit/ee20437d8b97b8435a835f5fae653b7a830fa7d4).
+This version of the datapack has been committed to the main repository [here](https://github.com/Silicon23/MoreChineseStructures/commit/ee20437d8b97b8435a835f5fae653b7a830fa7d4) and released [here](https://github.com/Silicon23/MoreChineseStructures/releases/tag/v1.1.1).
 Further changes will also be reflected in the main repo.

 # MCS-Streamlined